CMC时空档案

 White Paper Protests

-Following a deadly fire in a locked-down Ürümqi apartment block, spontaneous protests erupted across Chinese cities with demonstrators holding blank white sheets of paper as a symbol of censorship; the rare public unrest contributed to the abrupt reversal of the zero-COVID policy weeks later.
+Following a deadly fire in an Ürümqi apartment block, spontaneous protests erupted across Chinese cities with demonstrators holding blank white sheets of paper as a symbol of censorship.
+Weeks later, the government announced the removal of major COVID control measures, a policy adjustment widely interpreted as a response to the demonstrations.

 The Ürümqi Fire

 On November 24, 2022, a fire in a residential building in Ürümqi, Xinjiang killed at least 10 people.
 Videos circulating online showed residents apparently unable to evacuate freely, and fire trucks seemingly unable to reach the building — both attributed to COVID lockdown restrictions sealing exits and blocking roads.
-The deaths crystallised years of pent-up frustration with China's zero-COVID policy, its mounting human and economic costs, and its enforcement by the state apparatus.
+Following the fire, spontaneous vigils emerged in multiple cities in the days that followed, developing into broader protest demonstrations.

 The Protests

 Within days, spontaneous vigils and protests erupted in dozens of Chinese cities — Shanghai, Beijing, Chengdu, Wuhan, Chongqing, Guangzhou — and on university campuses.
-Protesters held up blank white sheets of paper, a symbol of the impossibility of free speech under censorship.
-Some protesters called openly for Xi Jinping to resign and the Communist Party to step down — demands not heard publicly in China since 1989.
-The protests were the most geographically dispersed public unrest in China since the Cultural Revolution.
+Protesters held up blank white sheets of paper to express demands that could not be openly stated under censorship.
+Some protesters called openly for Xi Jinping to resign and the Communist Party to step down.

 Consequences: The End of Zero-COVID

 Security forces monitored and in some cases detained protesters, but there was no nationwide crackdown.
-Within two weeks, the government began dismantling the zero-COVID apparatus with remarkable speed, removing testing requirements, ending mandatory quarantine, and restoring freedom of movement.
-The sudden reversal — with no public acknowledgment that protests had influenced the decision — was widely interpreted as a direct response to the demonstrations.
-The following months saw a large but poorly-counted wave of COVID deaths as Omicron spread through an under-vaccinated elderly population.
+Within two weeks, the government rapidly began dismantling the zero-COVID apparatus, removing testing requirements, ending mandatory quarantine, and restoring freedom of movement.
+This policy adjustment — with no public acknowledgment that protests had influenced the decision — was widely interpreted as a direct response to the demonstrations.
+In the following months, Omicron spread widely among the elderly population, resulting in a significant number of excess deaths that were difficult to accurately quantify.